-Operate GDC Edge network
+Operate GDC network

-In addition to Kubernetes cluster resources, APIs, and the default Kubernetes pod network, GDC Edge lets you provision additional networks in a GDC Edge zone and connect them with your networks.
+In addition to Kubernetes cluster resources, APIs, and the default Kubernetes pod network, GDC lets you provision additional networks in a GDC zone and connect them with your networks.
 For example, if using a user plane function (UPF), you might create a radio access network (RAN) and a data plane network, each with different subnets that connect to the UPF pods.

 For more information about Edge Network resources, see Networking.